Trust-Governed Health Plans for Government Contractors

 A broker places insurance and negotiates renewals.

-A carrier or TPA processes claims.
+A carrier, administrator, or TPA processes claims.

-Stop-loss absorbs catastrophic risk.
+Stop-loss coverage absorbs catastrophic risk exposure.

-Payroll funds fringe obligations.
+Payroll systems fund fringe benefit obligations.

-This structure keeps the plan functioning.
+This structure keeps the health plan operating.

-When fringe allocation is questioned…
+When fringe benefit allocations are questioned…

-When stop-loss renewals spike unexpectedly…
+When stop-loss renewals increase unexpectedly…

-When private equity or buyers begin diligence…
+When private equity, lenders, or buyers begin diligence…

 Responsibility does not sit with vendors.